Computing Saddle Points in Stiff Problems via a Preconditioned High-index Saddle Dynamics Method: Conclusion

 In this work, we developed a preconditioned high-index saddle dynamics (p-HiSD) framework for computing saddle points in a Riemannian metric induced by a symmetric positive definite preconditioner $M$.
 We established the theoretical foundations of the method by proving the invariance of critical points and their Morse indices under preconditioning (Proposition~\ref{prop:invariance}) and demonstrating local exponential stability by Jacobian spectral analysis (Theorem~\ref{thm:stability}).
 Furthermore, we derived a discrete linear convergence rate of $(\kappa_M-1)/(\kappa_M+1)$, yielding an iteration complexity of $O(\kappa_M\log(1/\epsilon))$ (Theorem~\ref{thm:convergence}).
 To translate these theoretical gains into practice, we discussed several preconditioners, ranging from spectral and subspace-inertial methods to Jacobi, block Jacobi, and incomplete Cholesky variants, accompanied by a heuristic selection guideline (Table~\ref{tab:precond_selection}).

-Numerical experiments on four distinct test problems supported the theoretical findings.
-The quadratic model (Example~1) confirmed the sharpness of the predicted convergence rates.
-On the butterfly function (Example~2), p-HiSD successfully converged to the target saddle from initializations where the standard method failed, highlighting the geometric robustness of the approach.
-For the stiff diatomic chain (Example~3) and the Allen--Cahn equation (Example~4), preconditioning permitted stable step sizes $10^3$--$10^4$ times larger than those of the standard method and significantly reduced the number of iterations.
-These results show that preconditioning can play a central role not only in accelerating HiSD, but also in making the method practical for stiff, multiscale problems.
+Numerical experiments on a sequence of test problems support these theoretical findings.
+The quadratic rate-verification test (Section~\ref{subsec:rate_verification}) is consistent with the predicted local convergence rates.
+The two-dimensional landscape tests (Section~\ref{subsec:two_dimensional_tests}) illustrate how the preconditioned metric affects search trajectories and endpoint selection.
+In the modified Rosenbrock test (Section~\ref{subsec:modified_rosenbrock}), the tested p-HiSD variants reach the prescribed tolerance, whereas standard HiSD remains above the tolerance within the $10^4$-iteration budget.
+For the stiff coupled bistable chain (Section~\ref{subsec:diatomic_chain}), the Laplacian-dominated PDE discretizations (Section~\ref{subsec:laplacian_dominated_pde}), and the reduced optimal-control problem (Section~\ref{subsec:optimal_control}), the tested preconditioned variants allow larger stable state steps and require fewer outer iterations than standard HiSD under the corresponding parameter choices.
+The Lane--Emden mesh-refinement test (Section~\ref{subsec:lane_emden}) further shows unchanged p-HiSD iteration counts across the tested grids.
+These results suggest that preconditioning can play an important role in accelerating HiSD and improving its practical performance on stiff and ill-conditioned problems.

-Future work includes extending this framework to infinite-dimensional settings via operator preconditioning for PDE-constrained optimization, developing more adaptive preconditioners that evolve along the search trajectory, and combining p-HiSD with downward/upward search strategies for the automated exploration of complex solution landscapes.
+Future work includes extending this framework to infinite-dimensional settings via operator preconditioning for PDE-constrained optimization, developing more adaptive preconditioners updated along search trajectories, and combining p-HiSD with downward/upward search for automated exploration of complex solution landscapes.